Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/17_scenes_and_inputs/index.md

 }
 ```

 You can see how we use the input manager.
-We update it with the key state at the beginning of the frame, and use `EndUpdate` to save the key state for next frame.
+We update it with the key state at the beginning of the frame, and use `EndUpdate` to save the key state for the next frame.

 ## The menu scene

 For our `SceneMenu.cs` we will make something beautiful.
-We will have a 3D scene with a lateral view of the player's ship, moving above the ground.
-Displayed over it, two menu options: start the game and quit.
+We will have a 3D scene with a lateral view of the player's ship moving above the ground.
+Displayed over it are two menu options: Start and Quit.

-The following code will implement that.
-You will see that we orientated the camera in a different way than in the `SceneGame`.
-The ship position and orientation will oscillate to give a more dynamic look.
+The following code implements that.
+You will see that we orient the camera differently than in `SceneGame` by changing the view matrix.
+The ship's position and orientation oscillate to give a more dynamic look.

 The `menuItem` selector is used to know what to do when a validation key is pressed.
 It can have value 0 or 1, because we only have two menu options.
-When the validation is pressed while `menuItem` is 0, the game will be loaded.
-When `menuItem` is 1, we will quit our game.
+When validation is pressed while `menuItem` is 0, the game will start.
+When `menuItem` is 1, we will quit the game.

 ```csharp
 internal class SceneMenu : Scene